MicrosoftDocs/VBA-Docs/api/Publisher.Options.PathForPictures.md

 ## Example

 This example places the default path for picture files in a string and then uses the path string to add the specified file to the active publication.
-(Note that Filename must be replaced with a valid file name for this example to work.)
+Note that `FileName` must be replaced with a valid file name for this example to work.

 ```vb